 Brookie's Jam Thumbprint Cookies

-- 1 cup butter no substitutions, room temperature
+- 1 cup unsalted butter no substitutions, room temperature

 - 1/2 cup sugar

 - sugar for dipping cookies before baking

 Mix butter and sugar together until blended well, about 2 minutes on medium in mixing bowl.
 Mix in flour, just until all ingredients are incorporated.
 Do not over mix.